 - 1 eggplant cut into ½-Inch cubes

 - 1 red onion sliced

 - 1 tablespoon extra virgin olive oil

 - ½ cup jarred roasted bell pepper diced

-- 2 ounces feta cheese we used dairy-free feta (optional)
+- 2 ounces feta cheese or non-dairy feta

 - ¼ teaspoon black pepper